liamoc/learn-you-an-agda/pages/proofs.md

 mathematical _language_ that may be proven, or unproven.
 A _language_ is usually described as a set of strings, which make up every _term_ in the language, but this is a simplification: a language can be made up of arbitrary data structures.
 We just use strings to represent these structures because any data structure can be represented in some string form.
+We're going to look at some basic logics, and then encode them within Agda, using the Curry-Howard correspondence.

-For our example, we will define a very simple logic based on the language of _natural numbers_
+For our example, we will define a very simple system based on the language of _natural numbers_
 $\mathbb{N}$ we used earlier.

 We're going to have just one type of judgement, of the form $\mathbb{N}\ \textbf{even}$, which is